Salinn/new_york_times/README.md

 ## How to run with api in production mode

-- When you want to run this app and hit fake data you just need to ensure the ArticleAPI.js (src/utils/api/ArticleAPI) is set to !==
+- When you want to run this app and hit fake data you just need to ensure the ArticleAPI.js (src/utils/api/ArticleAPI) line 1 is set to `(process.env.NODE_ENV !== 'development')`
 - Next either use yarn or npm to install the required libraries
   - yarn: type `yarn` to install libraries
   - npm: type `npm install`